Patrick Hughes (artist): Life

-Patrick Hughes was born in Birmingham, attended school in Kingston upon Hull and went on at the James Graham Day College in Leeds in 1959.
-Later he taught at the Leeds College of Art before becoming an independent artist.
+Patrick Hughes was born in Birmingham, attended Hull Grammar School and went on to study at the James Graham Day College in Leeds in 1959.
+Later he taught at the Leeds College of Art from 1964-1970 before becoming an independent artist.
+Hughes lives above his studio near Old Street, London, with his wife, the historian and biographer Diane Atkinson.
 He has three sons by his first wife, Rennie Paterson, and was later married to the author Molly Parkin.
-Hughes lives above his studio near Old Street, London, with his third wife, the historian and biographer Diane Atkinson.

 Art

-In July 2011, Hughes celebrated 'Fifty Years in Showbusiness' with two exhibitions, a retrospective at Flowers East, and current works in Flowers Cork Street.
+Hughes' exhibition with Bel-air Fine Art, 'Illusory Spaces,' ran from February 2024 in San Marco, Venice.
+In the summer of 2023 he showed at Alon Zakaim Fine Art.
+In July 2011, Hughes celebrated 'Fifty Years in Showbusiness' with two exhibitions in London.
+Since 2018 Hughes has represented himself through his Reverspective gallery.

 In the 1970s Hughes hung his investigations of perception and illusion on the motif of the rainbow in a series of prints and paintings, such as Pile of Rainbows (1973), Prison Rainbow (1973) and Leaning on a Landscape (1979).
 Later prints like Leaf Art (1975) and paintings like Realistic Paint (1977) expressed similar interests with colour.